How to re:Invent, Episode 3 - Reserved Seating

 First of all, you need to create your plan for the week.
 Hopefully, by now, you have your favorite sessions worked out.
 If not, make sure to read the second episode How to re:Invent, Episode 2 - Session Planning.

-With day, time, and venue now available for sessions, it's time to refine the plan.
-This is my process: first of all, I pick my top must-see session every day and lock that in.
-After that, I start to add sessions around it, taking venue, transportation, and breaks for food and rest into mind.
-Always a minimum of 30 minutes between sessions and never more than 4 sessions per day.
-If you like to stretch it, you can do 5, but don't try to overdo it.
+With day, time, and venue now attached to each session, it's time to refine the plan.
+This is how I do it.
+First, I pick my top must-see session every day and lock that in.
+Then I add sessions around it, accounting for venue, transportation, and breaks for food and rest.
+Always at least 30 minutes between sessions, and never more than 4 a day.
+You can stretch to 5, but don't overdo it.

 The last step is to find backup sessions.
 For each session, I always have one backup session, in case I don't manage to reserve my first choice.